pmichaillat/p-hacking/README.md

 ## Figures

-The 6 figures produced by the code are stored in the folder `figures`, both as PDF files and as Excel files.
+The 6 figures produced by the code are stored in the folder `figures`.

-### PDF files

-The figures are saved as PDF files and stored in the subfolder `pdf`.
++ The figures are saved as PDF files and stored in the subfolder `pdf`.
 Any PDF file titled `figureX.pdf` corresponds to figure X in the paper.

-### Excel files

-The data underlying the figures are saved as Excel files and stored in the subfolder `xlsx`.
++ The data underlying the figures are saved as Excel files and stored in the subfolder `xlsx`.
 Any Excel file titled `figureX.xlsx` contains the data plotted in figure X in the paper.

 ## Software